cwand/dynamit/README.md

 # dynamit1
-Code for analysis in the Dynamit1 project
+Code for analysis in the DynaMIT I: GFR project